michaeldyrynda/laravel-efficient-uuid/README.md

 [![License](https://poser.pugx.org/dyrynda/laravel-efficient-uuid/license)](https://packagist.org/packages/dyrynda/laravel-efficient-uuid)
 [![Buy us a tree](https://img.shields.io/badge/Treeware-%F0%9F%8C%B3-lightgreen)](https://plant.treeware.earth/michaeldyrynda/laravel-efficient-uuid)

+> [!IMPORTANT]
+> If you need support for Laravel 11.x and above, the functionality of this package has been combined with [laravel-model-uuid](https://github.com/michaeldyrynda/laravel-model-uuid).

 ## Introduction

 This package extends the default grammar file for the given MySQL connection adding an `efficientUuid` blueprint method that creates a `binary(16)` field.